open-telemetry/semantic-conventions/docs/attributes-registry/otel.md

 | `OK`    | The operation has been validated by an Application developer or Operator to have completed successfully. | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 | `ERROR` | The operation contains an error.                                                                         | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-## otel library deprecated Attributes
+## Otel Library Deprecated Attributes

 | Attribute              | Type   | Description | Examples                           | Stability                                                   |
 | ---------------------- | ------ | ----------- | ---------------------------------- | ----------------------------------------------------------- |